srcmaxim/srcmaxim.github.io/content/posts/approaches-that-are-used-for-event-driven-apps.md

 ### Use partitions for Kafka even inside integration tests

-It's hard to spot some bugs that can be seen only in production when `partitions` is'n set properly.
-Use the same config for topics for prod and test environtments.
+It's hard to spot some bugs that can be seen only in production when `partitions` isn't set properly.
+Use the same config for topics for prod and test environments.

 ```java
 @Bean